istio/istio.io/content/en/news/releases/1.28.x/announcing-1.28/change-notes/index.md

 ## Security

-- **Improved** root certificate parsing to when some certificates are invalid.
+- **Improved** root certificate parsing when some certificates were invalid.
 Istio now filters out malformed certificates instead of rejecting the entire bundle.

-- **Added** `caCertCredentialName` field in `ServerTLSSettings` to reference a Secret/ConfigMap that holds CA certificates for mTLS
+- **Added** `caCertCredentialName` field in `ServerTLSSettings` to reference a `Secret`/`ConfigMap` that holds CA certificates for mTLS.
  ([usage]( https://istio.io/latest/docs/tasks/traffic-management/ingress/secure-ingress/#key-formats))([reference]( https://istio.io/latest/docs/reference/config/networking/gateway/#ServerTLSSettings-ca_cert_credential_name)) ([Issue #43966](https://github.com/istio/istio/issues/43966))

-- **Added** optional NetworkPolicy deployment for istiod

-You can set `global.networkPolicy.enabled=true` to deploy a default NetworkPolicy for istiod and gateways.
-We're planning to extend this to later also include NetworkPolicy for istio-cni and ztunnel.
+- **Added** optional `NetworkPolicy` deployment for istiod.
+You can set `global.networkPolicy.enabled=true` to deploy a default `NetworkPolicy` for istiod and gateways.
+We're planning to extend this to later also include `NetworkPolicy` for istio-cni and Ztunnel.
   ([Issue #56877](https://github.com/istio/api/issues/56877))

 - **Added** support for configuring `seccompProfile` in the `istio-validation` and `istio-proxy` containers within the sidecar injection template.
 Users can now set the `seccompProfile.type` to `RuntimeDefault` for enhanced security compliance.
   ([Issue #57004](https://github.com/istio/istio/issues/57004))

-- **Added** Support Gateway API FrontendTLSValidation (GEP-91) ([usage]( https://istio.io/latest/docs/tasks/traffic-management/ingress/secure-ingress/#configure-a-mutual-tls-ingress-gateway))([reference]( https://gateway-api.sigs.k8s.io/reference/spec/#frontendtlsvalidation)) ([Issue #43966](https://github.com/istio/istio/issues/43966))
+- **Added** support for FrontendTLSValidation (GEP-91) in Gateway API.
+ ([usage]( https://istio.io/latest/docs/tasks/traffic-management/ingress/secure-ingress/#configure-a-mutual-tls-ingress-gateway))([reference]( https://gateway-api.sigs.k8s.io/reference/spec/#frontendtlsvalidation)) ([Issue #43966](https://github.com/istio/istio/issues/43966))

-- **Fixed** JWT filter configuration to include custom space-delimited claims
+- **Fixed** JWT filter configuration to include custom space-delimited claims.
 The JWT filter configuration now correctly includes user-specified custom space-delimited claims in addition to the default claims ("scope" and "permission").
 This ensures that the Envoy JWT filter treats these claims as space-delimited strings, allowing for proper validation of JWT tokens that include these claims.
 To set custom space-delimited claims, use the `spaceDelimitedClaims` field in the JWT rule configuration inside the `RequestAuthentication` resource.  ([Issue #56873](https://github.com/istio/istio/issues/56873))

 - **Removed** use of MD5 to optimize comparisons.
 Istio does not and has not used MD5 for cryptographic purposes.
 The change is merely to make the code easier to audit and to run in [FIPS 140-3 mode](https://go.dev/doc/security/fips140).

 ## Telemetry

-- **Improved** environment variable `PILOT_SPAWN_UPSTREAM_SPAN_FOR_GATEWAY` default value to `true`, enabling the spawning of upstream spans for gateway requests by default.
+- **Updated** environment variable `PILOT_SPAWN_UPSTREAM_SPAN_FOR_GATEWAY` default value to `true`, enabling the spawning of upstream spans for gateway requests by default.

-- **Added** support for annotation `sidecar.istio.io/statsFlushInterval`and `sidecar.istio.io/statsEvictionInterval`.
+- **Added** support for annotations `sidecar.istio.io/statsFlushInterval` and `sidecar.istio.io/statsEvictionInterval`.

-- **Added** support for Zipkin TraceContextOption configuration to enable dual B3/W3C header propagation.
+- **Added** support for Zipkin's `TraceContextOption` configuration to enable dual B3/W3C header propagation.
-Configure with `trace_context_option: USE_B3_WITH_W3C_PROPAGATION` in MeshConfig extensionProviders to extract B3 headers preferentially, fall back to W3C traceparent headers, and inject both header types upstream for better tracing interoperability.
+Configure with `trace_context_option: USE_B3_WITH_W3C_PROPAGATION` in MeshConfig `extensionProviders` to extract B3 headers preferentially, fall back to W3C traceparent headers, and inject both header types upstream for better tracing interoperability.
  ([envoy]( https://www.envoyproxy.io/docs/envoy/latest/api-v3/config/trace/v3/zipkin.proto#envoy-v3-api-enum-config-trace-v3-zipkinconfig-tracecontextoption))([reference]( https://istio.io/latest/docs/reference/config/istio.mesh.v1alpha1/))([usage]( https://istio.io/latest/docs/tasks/observability/distributed-tracing/))